Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 7

 the last twenty days sailing

-and am wading through
+and am now wading through

-A.P.
-1.2.3.4. with the hope of awakening
+AP.
+1.2.3.4 with the hope of awakening

-some solaitary gleam of intelligence
+some solitary gleam of intelligence

-within my long since inactive mind.
+within my long since inactive

-yesterdays news mentioned the
+Yesterdays news mentioned the

 meeting of Roosevelt, Churchill &